orb-community/orb-website/docs/documentation/install.md

     The instructions below are for installing the **Control Plane**.
 If you just need to install the **Orb Agent** (`orb-agent`), [see these instructions instead](/documentation/running_orb_agent).

-The **Control Plane** can be [self-hosted](#self-host), or you can use our free [Orb SaaS](#orblive) service.
-Self-hosting gives you full privacy and control but is more complex.
-On the other hand, our SaaS gets you up and running quickly since you only need to create a free account on orb.live and then install the **Orb Agent** to your infrastructure.

-## Orb.live
-The Orb SaaS platform ([**orb.live**](http://orb.live)) is now in active development.
-This free service allows you to enjoy the benefits of the Orb platform without having to run your own control plane.

-If you need to install the **Orb Agent** to be used with orb.live, [see these instructions](/documentation/running_orb_agent).

 ## Self-host